goki/goki.github.io/content/en/_index.md

 {{< /blocks/cover >}}

 {{% pageinfo %}}
-**NOTE:** GoKi is currently undergoing a period of significant development to make it easier to make useful, fast, and beautiful apps and support running apps on mobile.
-As such, some of the information on this website and in the [GoKi GitHub repositories](https://github.com/goki) may be incorrect.
+**NOTE:** Goki is currently undergoing a period of significant development to make it easier to make useful, fast, and beautiful apps and support running apps on mobile.
+As such, some of the information on this website and in the [Goki GitHub repositories](https://github.com/goki) may be incorrect.
 Furthermore, there may be breaking changes soon, so starting new apps with this framework is not recommended at this time; if you do, please be ready to adjust to any breaking changes.
-If you want to accelerate the improvement of GoKi, please contribute by following the [Contribution Guidelines](https://goki.dev/docs/general/contributionguidelines/).
+If you want to accelerate the improvement of Goki, please contribute by following the [Contribution Guidelines](https://goki.dev/docs/general/contributionguidelines/).
 Development of Gi is currently happening on the [main branch](https://github.com/goki/gi/tree/main).
 For the latest stable version of Gi, import version 1.3.19 and see the [v1 branch](https://github.com/goki/gi/tree/v1).

 {{% /pageinfo %}}